UrQuan3/DB-15_to_JVS/README.md

 All work in 2-player mode.
 Power Stone 2 verified in 4-player mode.

+Updated 2021-03-31
+Added access to Test mode.
+Uses I/O pin 31 in 1-player and 2-player mode, I/O pin 57 in 4-player mode.

 Update 2021-03-26:
-Implemented command 30: CMD_WRITECOINSUBTRACT to support the Taito Type X.  (Or possibly just ATLUS, I have a sample size of 1)
-Bug: The Type X does not have a service button.
+Implemented command 30: CMD_WRITECOINSUBTRACT to support the Taito Type X.  (Or possibly just ATLUS, I have a sample size of 1)  Known bug: The Type X does not have a service button.
 Test and Service commands must come across the JVS interface.

 ***ORIGINAL README BELOW***